Spanish Federation of Sports for the Blind: History

-As a result of the increase in participation and interest in sport for people with physical disabilities during the late 1960s, then president of the Spanish Olympic Committee Juan Antonio Samaranch charged Guillermo Cabezas to create the Spanish Sports Federation for the Physically Disabled (FEDDF) in 1968.
+As a result of the increase in participation and interest in sport for people with physical disabilities during the late 1960s, then president of the Spanish Olympic Committee Juan Antonio Samaranch tasked Guillermo Cabezas to create the Spanish Sports Federation for the Physically Disabled (FEDDF) in 1968.
 While originally created only for people with physical disabilities, it soon became a catchall organization representing multiple disability types including people with vision impairments.

 Prior the creation of FEDC, blind sports was governed by two organizations, FEDDF and ONCE.
 ONCE officially took over the governance of blind sport from FEDDF in 1987 following the creation of the Bureau of Integrated Sports (Negociado de Deportes integrado) in the Culture Section of the Directorate General Sección de Cultura de la Dirección General).
 It officially stopped governing blind sport in Spain following the 1994 World Championships in Berlin.
 ONCE's organization is the one that FEDC was built from.